 What is a credit card with a $0 annual fee and 0% intro APR on balance transfers?

-Let’s say you have $10,000 of debt on a credit card with a variable APR of 18% and no annual fee, and you can afford to make monthly payments of $500.
-At this rate, it’ll take you 24 months to pay off your debt, and you’ll pay $1,996 in interest.
+Let’s say you have $10,000 of debt on a credit card with an APR of 18% and no annual fee, and you can only afford to make monthly payments of $500.
+At this rate, it will take you 24 months to pay off your debt, and you’ll pay $1,996 in interest.

 You’re considering transferring the debt to one of these balance transfer credit cards to take advantage of its 0% intro APR on balance transfers.
 One comes with an annual fee of $49, while the other has no annual fee: